-There are two ways of uploading stacks: automates and manual
+There are two ways of uploading stacks: automatic and manual.

-To upload cases from DICOM / PACS as stacks to Radiopaedia, please use one of our uploaders.
-This is by far the easiest way of creating awesome cases.
+To upload cases from a DICOM / PACS as stacks to Radiopaedia, please use one of our uploaders.
+This is by far the easiest way of creating great cases.

 To manually upload a stack all you need to do is zip (see below) sequentially numbered images and upload the zip file in exactly the same way you would upload a single image.

 - Mac OSX: highlight images, right click and select 'compress'

 - Windows: highlight images, right click and 'send to archive'

 Make sure the images are sequentially numbered, preferably with leading zeros (although this is not mandatory) as follows:

 It is worth keeping in mind that the middle image within a stack is used as the thumbnail image by default and that often, this will not be a good representation of the pathology.
 Therefore, it is often helpful to select a specific different key image.